How can I apply for asylum?

 You have to be well-prepared for the hearing.
 Below you can find numerous questions that you are likely to hear at your hearing.
 Please note that the interviewer may also ask you other additional questions.

 Counselling centres and lawyers can help you prepare for the hearing.
-On Pro Asyl’s website you can search for a counselling centre nearby.
-To find a lawyer in your area, visit the Legal Adviser Conference website.
+On Pro Asyl’s website, you can search for a counselling centre nearby.
+To search for a lawyer in your area, visit our local search page–enter the name of your city and search for lawyers providing legal advice on asylum and residence.

 Here are the most commonly asked questions at hearings: